openmobilityfoundation/mobility-data-specification/geography/README.md

 ## Schema

-Placeholder -- link to schema to be added later.
+Link to schema will be defined and added in a future release.

 [Top][toc]